The cones of effective cycles on projective bundles over curves: The proof of the main result

-To finalize the proof of Theorem \ref{p:t}, one applies induction noticing that the coning map is compatible with the most natural bases of $N(Y)$ and $N(X)$.
-We observe that deleting $E$ from its Harder-Narasimhan amounts to deleting the first segment of the polygonal line $\mathcal P$ in Figure \ref{Fig2} if we assume by induction that the Theorem holds for $E_1$.
+To finish the proof of Theorem \ref{p:t}, one applies induction noticing that the coning map is compatible with the most natural bases of $N(Y)$ and $N(X)$.
+We observe that deleting $E$ from its Harder--Narasimhan filtration amounts to deleting the first segment of the polygonal line $\mathcal P$ in Figure \ref{Fig2} if we assume by induction that the Theorem holds for $E_1$.
 Also note that Lemma \ref{pf:us2} is vacuous when $E$ is semistable, or when $\rk (Q_1)=n-1$.
 However, Theorem \ref{p:t} is covered in these cases by Lemma \ref{pf:us1}.